Quickstart: Build a decentralized app with Nautilus (Solidity, Hardhat)

 }

-The VendingMachine class uses state variables and functions to implement predefined rules.
+The `VendingMachine` class uses *state variables* and *functions* to implement *predefined rules*.
 This implementation is useful because it automates cupcake distribution, but there's a problem: it's hosted by a centralized server controlled by a third-party service provider.

 Let's decentralize our vending machine's business logic and data by porting the above JavaScript implementation into a Solidity smart contract.

-Configure your project directory
+### Configure your project directory

-Create a decentralized-cupcakes directory for your project and install hardhat using VS Code's integrated terminal:
+Create a `decentralized-cupcakes` directory for your project and install [hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#overview) using VS Code's integrated terminal:

 mkdir decentralized-cupcakes